-A cap for the same amount referred to as the total superannuation balance (TSB), is the sum total value of all of a member’s accumulation and retirement phase interests at 30 June each year.
+The total superannuation balance (TSB) is the sum total value of all of a member’s accumulation and retirement phase interests at 30 June each year.

 Where total super balances exceed the TSB cap, no further non-concessional contributions can be made in the following financial year without exceeding the non-concessional contributions cap.